FRC1257/robotics-training/docs/java/4-Objects/3-More_About_Classes.md

 }
 ```

-One reason why we might prefer this over just making the variable public is that we can do execute some other code within the `getters` or `setters.
+One reason why we might prefer this over just making the variable public is that we can do execute some other code within the getters or setters to do things such as input verification.

 ```java
 public class Private {

     private int number;
     private String string;